Estate Agency Services

 - Conveyancing advice

 All the properties that we are marketing are promoted on popular websites such as rightmove.co.uk and onthemarket.com, as well as on our own haart website.
-Traditional newspaper advertising is very effective, as is our revolutionary social media technology, FLINK.
+We also advertise with our very effective revolutionary social media technology, FLINK.

 Our branch is open Monday to Saturday.
 Come and see us or give us a call.

 Average - Great Shelford selling price